SoftwareHeritage/swh-docs/docs/sysadm/data-silos/cassandra/upgrade.rst

 .. admonition:: Grafana tag
    :class: Note

-   Do not forget to set a Grafana tag at the start of the upgrade.
+   Set a Grafana tag to mark the start of the upgrade.

 .. _manual_cassandra_upgrade: